-Stray Angel Films was kind enough to give us their take on these four cameras.
+Seasoned filmmaker Kenny McMillan and Stray Angel Films were kind enough to give us their take on these four cameras.
 Have a gander at what they have put together – a great video, and a link to samples you can download to help you determine which one might be right for your project.

 Sensor technology is so good these days that declaring any of these cameras the winner based purely on specs is next to impossible.
 They all have their positives and negatives, and on each those pluses and minuses almost completely outweigh one another.

 Personally, I’m biased and I’d like to be honest and upfront with you that I do not like Sony’s color science on their low-to-mid-tier cameras.
 Though it was incredibly popular, I find the Sony FS7’s look to be absolutely awful in post.
 The FX9 is an upgrade to that and it bares a resemblance to its older sibling.
 However, I’ve always been fond of the look of the F5/F55 – the Venice definitely builds on that.

 Setting my partiality aside, let’s have a look at the specs. *Lowest to highest priced.